Bradley-John/BradBot2.0/README.md

 ## 📅 Milestone Log
 - **Weekend 1:**

-- Really just week 1, thinking about it.
+  Really just week 1, thinking about it.
 Haven't had much experience setting up a worthwhile side project, so funny to feel that some goals were ambitious and some felt like they weren't ambitious enough.

-- Found that Docker was as easy to set up for a new project as configuring/messing around with it on work projects were.
+  Found that Docker was as easy to set up for a new project as configuring/messing around with it on work projects were.
 No major issues this week, a lot of poking around and (re)learning some things I haven't touched in a bit (Ex: I certainly don't dockerize things at home).
 Maybe the only thing at this point was not paying attention and realizing "Oh yeah we didn't include .venv in git" which wasn't a huge realization, just more of a silly realization if anything.

-- It's taking some amount of effort to stop myself from rewriting/adding more to the current project plans.
+  It's taking some amount of effort to stop myself from rewriting/adding more to the current project plans.

-- That said, I still love this compared to my previous iteration which merely ran on the terminal and.. that's about it.
+  That said, I still love this compared to my previous iteration which merely ran on the terminal and... that's about it.
 Actually having more of a microservice built out feels leagues different even though the functionality of the bot is mostly the same at the moment.